-Samples of American Poetry Because I Could Not Stop for Death

-A Poem by Emily Dickinson (1830-1886)
+Because I Could Not Stop for Death A Poem by Emily Dickinson (1830-1886)

-Because I could not stop for Death, He kindly stopped for me; The carriage held but just ourselves And Immortality.
+Because I could not stop for Death, We paused before a house that seemed

+He kindly stopped for me; A swelling of the ground;

+The carriage held but just ourselves The roof was scarcely visible,

+And Immortality.
+The cornice but a mound.

-We slowly drove, he knew no haste, And I had put away My labour, and my leisure too, For his civility.
+We slowly drove, he knew no haste, Since then 'tis centuries; but each

+And I had put away Feels shorter than the day

+My labour, and my leisure too, I first surmised the horses' heads

+For his civility.
+Were toward eternity.

+We passed the school where children

+played,

-We passed the school where children played, Their lessons scarcely done; We passed the fields of gazing grain, We passed the setting sun.
+Their lessons scarcely done;

+We passed the fields of gazing grain,

+We passed the setting sun.

-Or rather, he passed us; The dews grew quivering and chill, For only gossamer my gown, My tippet only tulle.
+Or rather, he passed us;

+The dews grew quivering and chill,
-We paused before a house that seemed A swelling of the ground; The roof was scarcely visible, The cornice but a mound.

-Since then 'tis centuries; but each Feels shorter than the day I first surmised the horses' heads
+For only gossamer my gown,

+My tippet only tulle.